Plane Dippy

 Plane Dippy is a 1936 Warner Bros.
 Looney Tunes cartoon directed by Tex Avery.
-The short was released on April 30, 1936, and stars Porky Pig.
+The short was released on January 4, 1936, and stars Porky Pig.

 In this cartoon, Porky has joined the United States Army Air Corps.
-Beans makes a cameo drawing a line on the floor during the "Spinning Test" sequence.
-Porky is tasked with operating a voice-activated robot aircraft, but the robot instead listen to orders given by random children.
+Beans makes a cameo drawing a line on the floor during the "Dizziness Test" sequence.
+Porky is tasked with operating a voice-activated robot aircraft, but the robot instead listen to orders given by random children, including Beans.

 This is also the first cartoon in the "Porky Pig" series.

 Plot

 Porky is looking to join the military.
 He briefly considers the Army's infantry division and the Navy, before deciding to join the Air Corps.
-When the recruiter asks Porky for his name, he responds, "Porky Cornelius Washington Otis Lincoln Abner Aloysius Casper Jefferson Philbert Horatius Narcissus Pig," a full name unused before or since.
+When the recruiter asks Porky for his name, he responds, "Porky Cornelius Washington Otis Lincoln Abner Aloysius Casper Jefferson Philbert Horatius Narcissus Pig", a full name unused before or since.
 He writes "P-P-P-P-P-P-P-P-P-P-P-P-P" on the chalkboard that was given to him by the recruiter, which he then drops it on the floor.

 Porky applies to one of the jobs.
-The sergeant (similar to MGM's Spike) sends Porky through a series of tests, which he fails disastrously.
+The sergeant sends Porky through a series of tests, which he fails disastrously.
 Because of his inadequate performance, while the other soldiers are being issued rifles, Porky is issued a feather duster and ordered to clean a voice-activated robot plane.
 Meanwhile, Little Kitty is playing with a puppy, and the plane's control unit picks up her voice.
 The plane takes Porky on an incredibly wild ride.

 The plane destroys a military balloon (the crew parachute to safety).
 It levels a building except for the clock tower.
 It crashes through a circus tent, causing trapeze performers to do tricks on his plane.
 It goes through the ocean, chasing a fish and getting chased in turn by a whale.
 It even crashes into a wagon load of hay, turning the cargo into straw hats.
 It nearly destroys several other planes, but they nimbly escape.
 Finally, a number of other children show up and shout constant commands at the puppy, causing the plane to go totally berserk.
 Finally, the exhausted puppy's owner tells him to come home, and the plane does so, crashing into the hangar.
 Porky goes racing from the building and dashes into the office of the infantry division, proclaiming that he wants to "l-l-learn to m-m-march".
 The cartoon ends with Porky carrying a rifle and marching in formation with a number of other soldiers.